KET ED: History

-In the beginning of the 2002–03 school year—which, in Kentucky, began in early August—the Kentucky Educational Television network launched three additional subchannels on the digital companion signals of all fifteen of its principal transmitters.
+In May 2002, the Kentucky Educational Television network launched three additional subchannels on the digital companion signals of all fifteen of its principal transmitters.
 In addition to a simulcast of their analog signals, the digital channels now offered three additional services, including a statewide relaunch of Louisville-based WKMJ-TV’s signal known as KET2.
-The DT3 and DT4 subchannels were branded as KET3 and KET4, which were the over-the-air relaunches of Star Channels 703 and 704, respectively.
-KET4 began simulcasting Star Channel 704 in 2003.
-The Star Channels were KET's direct broadcast satellite channels for schools and libraries launched in 1988 for KET's signature distance learning program.
+The DT3 and DT4 subchannels were branded as KET3 and KET4.
+As a fourth digital subchannel In early 2002, KET4 began broadcasting a PBS digital sampler channel, mainly broadcasting certain PBS programs with the highest viewership in a downconverted high-definition-like quality picture.
+KET4 began simulcasting Star Channel 704 on September 2, 2002.
+The Star Channels were KET's direct broadcast satellite channels for schools, community colleges and public libraries launched in 1988 for KET's signature distance learning program.

-In early 2002 as a fourth digital subchannel, KET4 began broadcasting a PBS digital sampler channel, mainly broadcasting certain PBS programs with the highest viewership.

 KET4's programming lineup mostly consisted of programming from the Annenberg/CPB Channel, along with professional development seminars for educators, along with high school and college telecourses.
 On weeknights, KET4 also broadcast high-definition television programming from PBS from 8-11 p.m.
 Eastern time (7-10 p.m.
 Central time).

 KET4 was rebranded as KET ED, also known as the Education Channel, in August 2007, broadcasting over both the DT3 and DT4 subchannels of all fifteen of KET's principal satellite stations.
-The channel was formed by merging KET3's instructional programming with the Annenberg/CPB project programming on KET4, and consolidating them into one programming lineup.
-The KET HD schedule remained on the KET ED service until the Kentucky Channel launched on KET's DT3 service in January 2008.
-When it did so, the HD schedule relocated to the Kentucky Channel feed, and was expanded to include an additional hour of programming.
-KET ED broadcast a 20-hour long schedule of mainly educational and instructional programming, along with Annenberg channel programming.
+The channel was formed by merging the K-12 instructional programming from KET3 with the Annenberg/CPB project programming on KET4, and consolidating them into one 21-hour programming lineup.
+The three-hour prime time KET HD schedule remained on the KET ED service until the Kentucky Channel launched on KET's DT3 service in January 2008.
+When it did so, the HD schedule was relocated to the Kentucky Channel feed, and was expanded to include an additional hour of programming.
+After the Kentucky Channel launch in 2008, KET ED broadcast a 20-hour long schedule of mainly educational and instructional programming, along with Annenberg channel programming.
 The subchannel went off the air nightly during the hours that the Kentucky Channel broadcast the PBS HD schedule.
-Beginning in the 2008-2009 winter season, KET ED ran programming on a 24-hour-a-day basis on the present-day World Channel outlet WKMJ-DT3 in the Louisville area.
+Beginning in January 2009, KET ED ran programming on a 24-hour-a-day basis on Louisville's WKMJ through its DT3 subchannel.